vistuleB/on/README.md

 }
 ```

-The usage would look like
+Its usage would look like:

 ```gleam
 // 'on' consumer